Note: Elm style guide recommends using a space after

 We can only have up to three elements in a tuple.
 If we add one more, we’ll get an error.
 It’s better to use a record when we need to store more than three values of different types.

 In the previous sections, we learned that lists and arrays are immutable.
 Once they are created, we can never change them.
 However, despite them being immutable, we were still able to add and remove values from them.

 How’s that possible?
-It’s possible because Elm gives us the appearance of adding (or removing) values from a list when in fact behind the scenes it creates a completely new list that contains the new value we appended to the original list.
+It’s possible because on the surface Elm makes it look like it’s modifying an existing list when in fact behind the scenes it creates a completely new list.
 When we print

 myList, we discover that its values are intact.